loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 ---
-id: testnet-basechain
+id: loom-testnet
-title: Basechain Extdev
+title: Loom Testnet
-sidebar_label: Basechain Extdev
+sidebar_label: Loom Testnet
 ---

-This page provides information on where and how to access the Extdev network.
-If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Loom testnet.
+This page provides information on where and how to access the Loom Testnet network.
+If you want more details, see our [guide](deploy-loom-testnet.html) on deploying to Loom Testnet.

-## Extdev
+## Loom Testnet

 > **Devnets typically are wiped often, only use them for experimental features!**

 ### General Information

-- **Name**: Basechain Testnet
+- **Name**: Loom Testnet
 - **Type**: Testnet
 - **Availability**: Stable developer
 - **URL**: extdev-plasma-us1.dappchains.com